HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_model/README.md

 # Intro

 There are two models in this repo that you can use.
-1. Advanced Segment Anything Model
+- **1. Advanced Segment Anything Model**
-2. ONNX Segment Anything Model
+- **2. ONNX Segment Anything Model**

-The Advanced Segment Anything Model introduces the ability to combined a multitude of different prompts to achieve a prediction, and the ability to use MobileSAM.
+The **Advanced Segment Anything Model** introduces the ability to combined a multitude of different prompts to achieve a prediction, and the ability to use MobileSAM.
 - Mix one rectangle label with multiple positive keypoints to refine your predictions!
 Use negative keypoints to take away area from predictions for increased control.
 - Use MobileSAM, and extremely lightweight alternative to the heavy original SegmentAnythingModel, to retrieve predictions.
 This can run inference within less than a second solely using a laptop without external compute!

-The ONNX Segment Anything Model gives the ability to use either a single keypoint or single rectangle label to prompt the original SAM.
+The **ONNX Segment Anything Model** gives the ability to use either a single keypoint or single rectangle label to prompt the original SAM.
 - This offers a much faster prediction using the original Segment Anything Model due to using the ONNX version.
 - Downside: image size must be specified before using the ONNX model, and cannot be generalized to other image sizes while labelling.
 Also, does not yet offer the mixed labelling and refinement that AdvancedSAM does.